TasneemShy/GalaxyShooter/README.md

 - **All Files:** In case of any issues with the files on GitHub, you can access all the game files on [Google Drive]([link_to_all_files](https://drive.google.com/file/d/1FAVgUPFN48HwTItWKTHULG_na471z6If/view?usp=share_link)).

 ## How to Play
-1. **Objective:** Destroy as many enemy ships as possible while avoiding obstacles and enemy fire.
+1. **Objective:** Destroy as many enemy ships as possible.
 2. **Scoring:** Gain points by shooting enemies with your laser.
 Each enemy destroyed adds to your score.
 3. **Lives:** You have three lives to complete each level.
-Colliding with enemies or enemy projectiles will reduce your lives.
+Colliding with enemies or letting them go beyond the screen will reduce your lives.
-4. **Best Score:** Your best score in Single Player mode is recorded and displayed on the main menu.
+4. **Best Score:** Your best score in Single Player mode is recorded and displayed after each round and throughout the game.

 ## Game Modes
 1. **Main Menu:**